wp-plugins/woocommerce-smart-send-australian-shipping/readme.txt

 == Upgrade Notice ==

-Upgrade through dashboard for added admin options and better error reporting.
+Upgrade through dashboard for added control over results users see and bug fixes.

 == Changelog ==

+= 1.1.2 =

+- Fixed bug when only one results is returned by API
+- Added option for displaying cheapest, fastest or all shipping solutions returned from API.

 = 1.1.1 =